Fedacc/q-workshop/README.md

 Qiskit Tutorials is the work of [many people](https://github.com/Qiskit/qiskit-tutorials/graphs/contributors) who contribute to the project at different levels.
 If you use Qiskit, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).

+In particular the notebook on the introduction of qiskit was created by **Francesco Tacchino** from [this repository](https://github.com/quantumofme/pavia-qiskit-tutorials) and reviewed for the workshop by **Michele Grossi**

 ## License